RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 - we can have separate event queues
 ![process-state-model-alt](../assets/process-state-model-alt.png)
 ### E3.
 Process Control Block (PCB)
-- PCB contains the entire execution context for a process
+- PCB contains the entire execution context for a process, which contains the Program Counter $PC$
 - the kernel maintains the PCB for each individual process
 	- conceptually stored as a single table for all processes on a machine

+- when each process executes the `fork()` system call

 **Issues**
 - scalability: how many concurrent processes can we have